pavanvijayrao/nifi-error-check/README.md

 # nifi-error-check
-Monitors Nifi Bulletin Board for processor or controller errors and send slack notification.
+Monitors Nifi Bulletin Board for processor or controller errors and sends slack notification.